Shopify/polaris/UNRELEASED.md

 ### Bug fixes

+- Date field in DateSelector now does not render an error when date is added by the date picker and field is blurred ([#2180](https://github.com/Shopify/polaris-react/pull/2180))
-- Fixed pagination from firing keypress events while focus is inside inputs or contenteditables [#1900](https://github.com/Shopify/polaris-react/pull/1900))
+- Fixed pagination from firing keypress events while focus is inside inputs or contenteditables ([#1900](https://github.com/Shopify/polaris-react/pull/1900))
 - Fixed `EmptyState` horizontally scrolling when fully condensed ([#2062](https://github.com/Shopify/polaris-react/pull/2062))
 - Fixed the bottom margin of elements inside `Page` being ignored in some browsers ([#2142](https://github.com/Shopify/polaris-react/pull/2142))